zapomatic/bitwatch/README.md

 If the desire is to run a sovereign monitoring node (for privacy reasons), the following steps can be taken:

 1. Install the Umbrel app (or run docker container on desired hardware)
-2. Install Fulcrum (faster electrum server, using Electrs will return 502 errors looking up address data on an Umbrel Home or Raspberry Pi device)
+2. Install Fulcrum (faster electrum server, using Electrs will return 502 errors looking up address data on an Umbrel Home or Raspberry Pi device) -- NOTE: Fulcrum does not return the same API schema as electrs+esplora, which is what mempool.space public API uses so you will only see inputs with outputs subtracted from the balance
 3. Install Mempool app
 4. Configure Mempool to use Fulcrum as the server (right click on the Mempool app and under Settings, set the server to Fulcrum)
 5. Wait for Fulcum/Mempool to sync